celsiusnarhwal/3515.games/RELEASING.md

 # Releasing

-1. Checkout the `main` branch, commit any unsaved changes to it, and pull any remote ones.
-There shouldn't be any, but check anyway.
+1. Checkout the `dev` branch.

-2. Checkout the `dev` branch.
+2. If changes intended for release exist in branches other than `dev`, merge them into `dev`.

 3. Bump the project version with `poetry version`.
 If necessary, check the most recently published version of the project with `gh release view --json tagName`.